inpyjama/inpyjama/archetypes/default.md

 series = ["TODO: add this if part of series"] images = ["TODO: add a post image"]

-linkedin = "TODO: Add your linkedin URL here" twitter = "TODO: Add your twitter URL here" blog = "TODO: If you have a personal blog add the link here" email = "TODO: Add your email here, readers should be able to reach you"
 +++

 TODO: Replace this line with preview text